A Critique of Deepak Chopra

 Postmodern intellectualists are, through this use of language, often trying to get a political agenda forced through.
 If you change the political terms with spiritual terms, though, the same language is used in New Age circles.
 As an example is precisely Deepak Chopra, who has invented the concept of quantum healing, which again is based on the misunderstanding of quantum mechanics, that the mind can control everything.
 Chopra is without hesitation going into discussions with experts, and is precisely using the above-mentioned language.

-On ABC's Nightline in March 2010 Deepak Chopra entered a week-long debate against arch atheist Dr. Michael Shermer.
+On ABC's Nightline Deepak Chopra entered a week-long debate against arch atheist Dr. Michael Shermer.
 The debate was organized as a part of Nightline's "Face Off" event series, and was incited by a public challenge issued by Chopra.

-Joined by religious scholar Dr. Jean Houston and neuroscientist Sam Harris, the group gathered at the California Institute of Technology to settle a long-time argument regarding the ultimate question: Does God have a future?
+Joined by New Age guru, Jean Houston (who is called a “religious scholar”) and neuroscientist Sam Harris, the group gathered at the California Institute of Technology to settle a long-time argument regarding the ultimate question: Does God have a future?

 The debate was heated from the get-go, with Chopra issuing a rousing appeal to his audience of scientists and students: "One of the things we have to do is stop being the Jihadists and Vatican of conservative, orthodox science, which is not relevant anymore."